peekjef72/httpapi_exporter/contribs/netscaler/README.md

 This exporter was originaly inspired from [citrix-adc-metrics-exporter](citrix/citrix-adc-metrics-exporter/), and has generated a python version [netscaler_exporter](peekjef72/netscaler_exporter).

-It is an usage in "my company" and doens't collect every feature exposed by netscaler HTTP API, but it ca be expanded as desired: updates and contributions are welcome.
+It is an usage in "my company" and doens't collect every feature exposed by netscaler HTTP API, but it can be expanded as desired: updates and contributions are welcome.

-It allows you collect several netscalers by adding them to the YAML config files and then specifying a target parameter in Prometheus configuration.
+It allows you to collect several netscalers by adding them to the YAML config files and then specifying a target parameter in Prometheus configuration.
 It benefits all features from httpapi_exporter : targets, models, auth and proxies.

 **Config**: [see etc/config.yml](etc/netscaler/config.yml)